TerenceHilderal/TerenceHilderal/README.md

 -->
-✨ Developer specializing in the javascript ecosystem ✨ I define myself as a Frontend developer but i also master both Node.js and Express.js .
+✨ Developer specializing in the javascript ecosystem ✨ I define myself as a Node.js developer .
 Really like to work with node.js it offers a lot of possibility , i am always amazed by what i'm learning